OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Check for Subdomains

 If an intent filter lists multiple hosts with different subdomains, there must be a valid assetlinks.json on each domain.
 For example, the following intent filter includes www.example.com and mobile.example.com as accepted intent URL hosts.
-So a valid assetlinks.json must be published at both https://www.example.com/.well-known/assetlinks.json and https://mobile.example.com/.well-known/assetlinks.json.
+In order for the links to correctly register, a valid assetlinks.json must be published at both https://www.example.com/.well-known/assetlinks.json and https://mobile.example.com/.well-known/assetlinks.json.

 Also note that if the hostname includes a wildcard (such as *.example.com), you should be able to find an assetlinks.json file at the root hostname (https://example.com/.well-known/assetlinks.json).